LLAW3301/docassemble-LLAW33012020S1P04/README.md

-# Is my complaint covered by the Equal Opportunity Act?
+# Is my complaint covered under the Equal Opportunity Act?

 An Equal Opportunity Jurisdiction Finder created by Amelia Galpin, Holly Langford, Rebecca Rayner and Thomas Ramsey for the South Australian Equal Opportunity Commission.